-- We do not provide employment agreements to our executives - ★ We do not permit the hedging or pledging of our securities by executives - We restrict the purchase and sale of securities under an insider trading policy - We do not encourage excessive or inappropriate risktaking through our compensation design - ➤ We provide only limited perquisites
+- We do not provide employment agreements to our executives - We do not permit the hedging or pledging of our securities by executives - We restrict the purchase and sale of securities under an insider trading policy - We do not encourage excessive or inappropriate risk-taking through our compensation design - ➤ We provide only limited perquisites - We do not provide dividends on performance-based compensation awards until they are vested

-Our 2015 NEO Compensation Design
+Our 2016 NEO Compensation Design

-The general design of our 2015 executive compensation program remained largely unchanged from 2014.
-Our 2015 executive compensation program continued to provide for fixed compensation (base salary) to promote retention of our executives and at-risk compensation (short- and long-term incentive compensation) to help ensure a focus on our operational and financial performance.
+The general design of our 2016 executive compensation program remained largely unchanged from 2015.
+Our 2016 executive compensation program continued to provide for fixed compensation (base salary) to promote retention of our executives and at-risk compensation (short- and long-term incentive compensation) to help ensure our management team's focus on our operational and financial performance.
 Our short-term incentive compensation is paid in cash, if earned, based on single-year performance.
 Our long-term incentive compensation is paid in IDACORP common stock, if earned, based on performance over a three-year period.
-The allocation of the "total target direct compensation" (base salary plus short- and long-term incentive compensation at the target payout level) mix for each of our NEOs for 2015 is illustrated in the table that follows.
+The allocation of the "total target direct compensation" (base salary plus short- and long-term incentive compensation at the target payout level) mix for each of our NEOs for 2016 is illustrated in the table that follows.

 We set rigorous performance goals for our short- and long-term incentive compensation programs to help assure that payouts are only earned upon strong performance.
-The nature of the 2015 performance goals and their respective weightings for our shortand long-term incentive compensation were unchanged from 2014 and are illustrated in the charts that follow ("CEPS" refers to cumulative earnings per share and "TSR" refers to relative total shareholder return).
+The nature of the 2016 performance goals and their respective weightings for our shortand long-term incentive compensation were unchanged from 2015 and are illustrated in the charts that follow ("CEPS" refers to cumulative earnings per share and "TSR" refers to relative total shareholder return).